leknaat/hacker-how-content/content/web-developer/tasks/lodash-tasks.md

 #Lodash tasks

 These tasks should be completed mostly by using lodash.
+Search the lodash docs to find functions which might help you complete the tasks in the simplest way.

 ##People